Ethiopian Satellite School

-The SATELLITE PRESCHOOLS are going to be the first step of the children towards the school.
-A school has the most subtle yet probably the strongest psychological effect on a child.
-Every child is like a flower, special and unique and a school is the garden where we expect a healthy environment of growth.
-Based on this pedagogical understanding the proposed designs, are an attempt to create a garden like open environment to bring multidisciplinary, open and flexible space where the child can develop skills and strengths.
-Simplicity of form and interaction between closed classroom and open outdoor spaces makes this school a safe environment for children to bloom.
+The Satellite Pre-Schools is to be a school that has the most subtle yet probably the strongest psychological effect on a child.
+Every child is like a flower, special and unique; a school is a garden where we expect a healthy growth environment.
+Based on this pedagogical understanding the proposed designs, are an attempt to create a garden-like open environment to bring a multidisciplinary, open and flexible space where the child can develop skills and strengths.
+The simplicity of form and interaction between closed classrooms and open outdoor spaces makes this school a safe environment for children.

 Flexibility in Architecture